Sit back and relax with a homemade face mask

 How to make a homemade sweet-scented honey face mask

 Honey may taste fantastic when its spread on your toast, but it feels even better spread on your face in this simple DIY face mask!
-Alongside offering powerful hydration, this sweet nectar is also a great blemish prone skin treatment thanks to its antibacterial properties.
+Alongside offering powerful hydration, this sweet nectar is also a great treatment for blemish prone skin, thanks to its antibacterial properties.

 How to make an oatmeal face mask